-Rev. Hilda R. Davis, PhD, LPC
+Hilda R. Davis, PhD, LPC

-Accountability coaching for meeting health goals,
+Accountability coaching for meeting personal health and wellness goals,

 She has combined her vocational interests in spirituality and wellness to offer programs and ministries in congregations, government and private agencies, and educational institutions.
 Her work in local congregations led to the publication of her book for women, Live Healthy & Be Well: Create an Action Plan, which offers Bible stories, meditation, and activities that lead to a wellness action plan.

 As Project Manager for the Global Health Initiative for United Methodist Communications, she was part of the initial team that worked globally to lay the foundation for a $200 million dollar campaign to eliminate malaria in five African countries.

 It was an honor for her to serve in the Executive position as the Founding Director of the Faith Based Initiatives for the Tennessee Department of Health where she reported to the Commissioner of Health, Rev. Dr. Kenneth Robinson.
 As Director, she cultivated public health and faith collaborations across the State, designed and led trainings in congregations to promote healthy behaviors, and developed a multimedia curriculum for building a health ministry, Power in the Pews: Having a Heart for Health.